+lame-ttl This is always set to 0.
+More information is available in the security advisory for CVE-2021-25219.

-- lame-ttl This sets the number of seconds to cache a lame server indication.
-0 disables caching.
-(This is NOT recommended.)
-The default is 600 (10 minutes) and the maximum value is 1800 (30 minutes). - servfail-ttl This sets the number of seconds to cache a SERVFAIL response due to DNSSEC validation failure or other general server failure.
+servfail-tt1 This sets the number of seconds to cache a SERVFAIL response due to DNSSEC validation failure or other general server failure.
 If set to 0, SERVFAIL caching is disabled.
 The SERVFAIL cache is not consulted if a query has the CD (Checking Disabled) bit set; this allows a query that failed due to DNSSEC validation to be retried without waiting for the SERVFAIL TTL to expire.